Boyang6000/cse15l-lab-reports/lab-report-1-week-2.md

 * **Moving Files with scp**

-    You can move the file from your local computer to remote computer by using the command called *scp*
+    You can move the file from your local computer to remote computer by using the command called *scp*.

-    **PS:** You will require to type in your password when you moving file to remote computer
+    **PS:** You will require to type in your password when you moving file to remote computer.

     ![Image](scp.png)

 * **Setting an SSH Key**

+    You can set up an SSH Key by using *ssh-keygen*.
+It will help you from repeating type in password when you moving the file.

 * **Optimizing Remote Running**